ssplugin/ss-twitter-feed/README.md

 ### License

-This SS Twitter Feed plugin for crfat is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+This SS Twitter Feed plugin for craft is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)

 ### Release it